Instant Pot Korean Beef is a simple dish that’s packed with Asian flavors. Make this recipe for dinner tonight in under

 Ingredient notes and substitutions

-- Broth – beef works best, but chicken or vegetable will work too
+- Broth or beef stock – beef works best, but chicken or vegetable will work too

 - Coconut aminos – this is what makes the recipe gluten-free.
 If you don’t have gluten allergies or sensitivities, you can use low sodium soy sauce instead.
 Tamari is also a soy sauce alternative that is made by fermenting soybeans and is usually gluten-free.